 Attribute charts: p chart is also known as the control chart for proportions.
-It is generally used to analyze the proportions of non-conforming or defective items in a process.
-It uses binomial distribution to measure the proportion of defectives or non confirming units in a sample.
+It is used to analyze the proportions of non-conforming or defective items in a process.
+It uses a Binomial Distribution to measure the proportion of defective or non-conforming units in a sample.

-In p-chart, proportions are plots on the y-axis and the number of samples on the x-axis.
-The centerline of p chart (p̅) is the total number of defectives or non-conforming units divided by the total number of items sampled.
+In the p-chart, proportions are plotted on the y-axis, and the number of samples is on the x-axis.
+The centerline of the p chart (p̅) is the total number of Defectives or non-conforming units divided by the total number of items sampled.

 Selection of Control chart

-The control chart is a graph used to study how process changes over time.
-A control chart always has a central line for average, an upper line for upper control limit, and lower line for the lower control limit.
+The control chart is a graph used to study how a process changes over time.
+A control chart always has a central line for the average, an upper line for the upper control limit, and a lower line for the lower control limit.
 The control limits are ±3σ from the centerline.

-X̅ and R chart are used for measurable quantities such as length, weight height.
+X̅ and R charts are used for measurable quantities such as length, weight, and height.
 Attribute control charts are used for attribute data.
 In other words, the data that counts the number of defective items or the number of defects per unit.
-For example number of tubes failed on a shop floor.
+For example, the number of tubes failed on a shop floor.
 Unlike variable charts, only one chart is plotted for attributes.